 3. Allow files and printer through a firewall

 Usually, the Windows firewall is set as enabled.
-This can also block certain characteristics of your PC like- receipts won’t access files/folders under network area.
+This can also block certain characteristics of your PC like- receipts won’t access files/folders under the network area.
 To fix this trouble, you should disable this Firewall momentarily by going through these simple steps-

 - Go to the right pane of System tray and select Windows Security.